-Could a person experiencing the symptoms of the menopause come off the on-call rota for an agreed period if appropriate?
+Could a person experiencing the symptoms of the menopause come off the clinical on-call rota for an agreed period if appropriate?

-Have you considered a temporary change to working arrangements / job plans / shift working?
+Could there be a temporary change to working arrangements / job plans / shift working?

 Is there adequate seating near windows or another way to access cool, fresh air?